 The LS_TX PCS transmit process generates blocks based upon the TXD and TXC signals received from the XGMII.
 30 XGMII data transfers are encoded into an RS-FEC frame.
 It takes 1040 PMA_UNITDATA transfers to send an RS-FEC frame of data.

 The HS_TX PCS transmit process generates blocks based upon the TXD and TXC signals received from the XGMII.
 L × 30 XGMII data transfers are encoded into an RS-FEC superframe.
-For 2.5 Gb/s and 5 Gb/s mode, it takes L × 1024 PMA_UNITDATA PAM2 transfers to send an RS-FEC superframe of data.
+For 1 Gb/s, 2.5 Gb/s and 5 Gb/s mode, it takes L × 1024 PMA_UNITDATA PAM2 transfers to send an RS-FEC superframe of data.
 For 10 Gb/s mode, it takes L × 512 PMA_UNITDATA PAM4 transfers to send an RS-FEC superframe of data.
 Where the XGMII and PMA sublayer data rates are not synchronized, the transmit process needs to insert idles, delete idles, or delete sequence ordered sets to adapt between the rates.

 The transmit process generates blocks as specified in the PCS 64B/65B Transmit state diagram (see Figure 202–20).
 The contents of each block are contained in a vector tx_coded<64:0>, which is passed to the transcoder and scrambler.
 Tx_coded<0> contains the data/ctrl header and the remainder of bits contain the block payload.